Compositional Symbolic Execution (CSE) and Node Merging

 Reducing Branching with NatSpec Preconditions

-Experimental Feature: NatSpec preconditions are currently experimental and will be available in the next release of Kontrol (v1.0.188).
+Experimental Feature: NatSpec preconditions are currently experimental.
 While most popular Solidity terms and variable types are supported, some advanced features may not be available.
 If you need support for specific Solidity constructs, please reach out to the community or consider contributing to the project.
 Note that NatSpec preconditions with unsupported constructs will be ignored.

 These preconditions will be included in the path constraints of the summary, and only branches where the preconditions are satisfied will be covered by it.
 You will notice that path constraints in the nodes of the KCFG nodes include the preconditions: